NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-The `source` element records the object(s) the described resource was derived from.
+This element records the object(s) the described resource was derived from.
 It provides a searchable, machine‑readable link to the origin and is essential for tracing the origin of digitised, migrated, or otherwise derived content.

 - `identifier` – One or more identifiers for the source object, each with a `type` and `value` (same structure as the top‑level `identifier` element).
 Use this to record unique identifiers to the source objects such as, inventory numbers, URNs, or any other identifier relevant to the source.
 - `description` – (Optional) A brief free‑text note about the source object, e.g. its name/title, or physical form.